Lommix/templus/README.md

 - Variable assignments.
 - Binary operators in if statements.
+- else
 - User defined functions.
 - Bindings for other languages.
-- Better Errors when rendering.
-- Cli Tools and Parse Tree Binary serialization.
+- Cli Tools and Parse Tree serialization.